 A Bible and a writing handbook—The Narrated Bible and Writers Inc: A Student Handbook for Writing and Learning are recommended—are the only absolutely required resources, but some others are used so frequently that you will probably want to own them.
 Among these secondary resources are The Usborne Book of the Ancient World, The Holman Bible Atlas, Our Father Abraham, Adam and His Kin, First Civilizations, and Pharaohs and Kings: A Biblical Quest.
 Other non-fiction and fiction titles can be borrowed or purchased.

-Each student will have a portfolio of his/her work, a time line book that they create, and notebooks for vocabulary, spelling, and Hebrew and Greek study.
+Each student will have a portfolio of his/her work, a timeline book that they create, and notebooks for vocabulary, spelling, and Hebrew and Greek study.
 The last might be part of another notebook since it will probably not be very extensive.

-Science study covers creation science (young earth perspective) and science history with limited applied science.
-Language arts includes many composition activities (including narration and dictation), vocabulary lists, work with roots, and creation of individualized spelling lists.
+Science study covers creation science (young-earth perspective) and science history with limited applied science.
+Language arts includes many composition activities (including narration and dictation), vocabulary lists, work with roots, and the creation of individualized spelling lists.
 Grammar is corrected within student writing assignments by referring students to handbook rules.
 However, direct grammar instruction seems to be lacking and will probably need to be presented separately for younger students.

 At 787-pages, the complete study is loaded with information.
 Nevertheless, the program requires a significant amount of preparation and presentation/interaction time.
 A reproducible Weekly Planner form is at the back of the book to help you organize activities and resources.
 The five-page Table of Contents provides a fairly good roadmap for locating information.

 You can check out free samples of the curriculum at the Heart of Wisdom website.